Headshed/cube-integration/README.md

 ## Authentication and Headers

-Cube supports Basic Authentication and provides data in JSON format.
+Cube supports Token based, and Basic Authentication and provides data in JSON format.
-_We will soon support token based authentication, and are open to implement other authentication methods upon client request._
+_We are open to implement other authentication methods upon client request._

 See [Authentication and Headers] (https://github.com/Headshed/cube-integration/blob/master/AuthenticationAndHeaders.md) for details on setting up Authentication and correct request headers.